We don’t support this browser anymore.

 Our view

 In return for investing those billions to maintain and upgrade its infrastructure, regulators allow National Grid to earn a reasonable profit, with the potential to earn more if it exceeds targets.
-That translates into predictable revenues, low borrowing costs, and feeds into what should be a relatively dependable dividend.
-But remember, no dividend is ever guaranteed.
+That translates into predictable revenues, low borrowing costs, and relatively resilient growth.

-Given the group's significant investment in this current high-rate environment, we've been keeping a close eye on the cost of funding all of it.
-Finance costs were broadly flat year-on-year, and current high levels of inflation are actually a net benefit for National Grid, more than offsetting the negative impact of higher interest rates.
+Given the group's significant investment in this current high-rate environment, we've been keeping a close eye on the cost of funding it all.
+Finance costs were broadly flat year-on-year, and current high levels of inflation are actually a net benefit for National Grid, and should more than offset the negative impact of higher interest rates.

 National Grid key facts